DimasDMM/pyramid/README.md

 cd ..
 ```

-It is necessary that you also download the tokenizer and pretrained LM beforehand:
+It is necessary that you also download the tokenizer and pretrained LM* beforehand:
 ```sh
 python run_download_lm.py --lm_name dmis-lab/biobert-v1.1 --log_to_file 0
 ```

+*Feel free to use any pretrained model from HuggingFace: https://huggingface.co/models

-### GENIA dataset
+### Dataset

-Download and preprocess the GENIA dataset:
+GENIA is the dataset where I have tested this repository.
+You can download and prepare this dataset with these commands:
 ```sh
 cd data
 wget http://www.nactem.ac.uk/GENIA/current/GENIA-corpus/Term/GENIAcorpus3.02.tgz --no-check-certificate